 The most common cause of both rising and penetrating damp is inadequate ground and surface drainage.
 Excess water from downspouts, runoff or saturated ground can easily penetrate even the tiniest cracks in your foundation, or wick through porous walls.

-This moisture can make your walls feel wet.
+This moisture can make your walls feel wet as it is prone to causing damp patches on walls after heavy rain.
 You may even see water flowing onto the floor from the edge of the wall.
 Eventually, this moisture can seriously damage your walls or foundation.
 Mold may even begin to grow, causing a musty smell or — worse — health problems.

 Getting rid of rising and penetrating damp:

 - Improve surface water drainage.
 This is the most effective solution for most cases of rising and penetrating dampness.
 Redirecting water keeps it from coming into contact with the surface in the first place.
 You may need to do things like redirect downspouts, regrade your property, or install French drains to redirect surface water problems.